Metricstream Logo

 As organizations increasingly adopt cloud-based IT ecosystems and mobility solutions, the risks to data security are greater than ever.
 All it takes is one loophole – an unpatched vulnerability, an unchecked API, a control gap, or an unresolved issue – to bring down the strongest organization.
 Sometimes, these risks may lie in a third-party vendor’s IT systems, implying that organizations must address their own IT risks and those of their vendors or partners and the extended ecosystem.

-At the same time, organizations are under constant pressure to comply with cyber-focused regulatory requirements like the newly introduced SEC Cybersecurity Rules, as well as IT governance standards and frameworks such as the Payment Card Industry Data Security Standard (PCI DSS), COBIT, NIST Cyber Security Framework (CSF), and ISO 27001/2.
-Furthermore, recent regulatory efforts such as the EU’s Digital Operational Resilience Act (DORA) and Cyber Resilience Act are expected to set a precedent for similar efforts across industries and geographies.
+At the same time, organizations are under constant pressure to comply with cyber-focused regulatory requirements like the SEC Cybersecurity Disclosure Rules (effective December 2023), as well as IT governance standards and frameworks such as the Payment Card Industry Data Security Standard (PCI DSS), COBIT, NIST Cyber Security Framework (CSF), and ISO 27001/2.
+Furthermore, recent regulatory efforts such as the EU's Digital Operational Resilience Act (DORA, applicable from January 2025) and the Cyber Resilience Act have already set a precedent for similar regulatory efforts across industries and geographies.x

 Managing all these requirements the traditional way, using siloed systems and manual processes, is no longer effective or efficient, especially as IT risks, regulations, controls, and related data grow more complex and interconnected.
 Today’s forward-looking organizations are opting for a more integrated IT Governance, Risk, and Compliance management approach that enables them to bring together all their IT and Cyber GRC processes under one platform.